dwilbraham/docker-compose-elastic/README.md

 Following an elastic blog on [loading wikipedia search data into elastic](https://www.elastic.co/blog/loading-wikipedia).

-As explained in the blog post choose and download a dump of one of the wikimedia sites from [here](https://dumps.wikimedia.org/other/cirrussearch/).
+As explained in the blog post choose and download a dump of one of the wikimedia sites from [here](https://dumps.wikimedia.org/other/cirrussearch/) (these instructions assume you use the enwikiquote content dump).

 Install the required plugin into elastic (and the sense plugin for kibana because it is very useful):